 - Discussion Slide (optional): This slide allows the presenter to discuss a summary of the study and discuss any potential confounders to the study results.

 - Conclusion Slide: This slide should clearly state the conclusion that should be drawn from the study or project results.

 - Next Steps or Future Directions Side (optional): This slide provides an opportunity for the presenter to describe how the project will affect patients, practice or policy at the sponsoring facility, institution, etc.

-- Prior to submitting your slides, save the file as a Windows PowerPoint 2013 or earlier version with the .ppt or .pptx file name extension.
+- Prior to submitting your slides, save the file as a Windows PowerPoint 2013 or earlier version with the .pptx file name extension.